MicrosoftDocs/win32-pr.pt-br/desktop-src/DNS/microsoftdns-txttype-modify.md

 ## <a name="remarks"></a>Comentários

-Qualquer parâmetro não especificado é deixado inalterado no registro modificado.
+Qualquer parâmetro não especificado permanece inalterado no registro modificado.

 ## <a name="requirements"></a>Requisitos